uoftweb/constitution/README.md

 Executive members with voting privileges shall be currently registered students of the University of Toronto.

+Staff, faculty, or alumni members may hold non-voting executive positions.
+These non-voting executive positions shall be limited to a maximum of one (1) or ten per cent (10%) of the full executive body, whichever is greatest.
+Persons holding these non-voting executive positions cannot serve as an officer (including financial signing officer) or contact person of the Student Group.

 Non-voting membership may be extended to interested staff, faculty, and alumni, or persons from outside the University, without restriction on those grounds outlined by the Ontario Human Rights Code’s Prohibited Grounds of Discrimination.
 However, these members do not hold the aforementioned rights.
 Members must register with a designated executive by submitting their full name and a valid email address.

-There will be no membership fee
+**There will be no membership fee.**

-For recognition by the University of Toronto Students’ Union (UTSU), the group must maintain a minimum of 5 executive members, a total of 51% of membership are UTSU members.
+For recognition by the University of Toronto Students’ Union (UTSU), the group must maintain a minimum of 15 members, a total of 51% of membership are UTSU members.
 The group must also maintain recognition from the Office of Student Life.
 These requirements are subject to change and should be checked with UTSU annually to ensure qualifications are met.

 ## Termination of Executives or General Members

 Any member of the club who commits an act negatively affecting the interests of the club and its members, including non-disclosure of a significant or continuing conflict of interest, may be given notice of removal.
 The member up for removal shall have the right to defend his/her actions.
 A vote will be held at an executive meeting, and a two-thirds majority vote of the current executives present in favor of removal is required.
 The member must have the right to an appeal before the general membership, and the majority vote of the general membership will have the final say on the matter.

 The member will be removed from the club’s membership and will lose any privileges associated with being a member of the club.

 Executive members are subject to the same termination or impeachment process and, as determined by the vote, may lose their executive position along with their membership to the group.

 ### Impeachment procedure